A Day in the Life of a Field Worker

 Field Worker Safety: Looking to the Future

 Internet of Behaviors

 Companies are always interested in advancements that improve worker safety and support their goal of zero incidents.
-Geofencing and Internet of Behaviors (IoB) are two areas our clients are embracing and seeing exceptional results from.
-At Field Safe, we are incorporating the advancements they create to continuously improve our application.
-Here’s one simple example.
-By utilizing the IoB and geofencing functionality, you can push out reminders for your team to complete a vehicle inspection report even before they get to the vehicle, eliminating the potential for this important journey management step to be overlooked.
+Geofencing and Internet of Behaviors (IoB) are two areas our clients embrace.
+At Field Safe, we are incorporating the advancements they create to improve our application continuously.
+Here’s a simple example.
+By utilizing the IoB and geofencing functionality, you can push out reminders for your team to complete a vehicle inspection report even before they get to the vehicle, eliminating the potential for this critical journey management step to be overlooked.

 Our trusted advisor relationship with clients is one of the main reasons we can nimbly respond to emerging market conditions.
-Field Safe’s data capture capabilities are now being leveraged by several clients to meet ESG goals and this is establishing them as leaders in this emerging area.
-Of special note, the environmental savings (along with the reduced paper, vehicle maintenance and travel costs) provide a near revenue neutral investment!
+Several clients are now leveraging field Safe’s data capture capabilities to meet ESG goals, establishing them as leaders in this emerging area.
+Of particular note, the environmental savings (along with the reduced paper, vehicle maintenance, and travel costs) provide a near revenue-neutral investment!

 Overview: The Internet of Behaviors (IoB) and its Impact on Health and Safety

 Everyone is familiar with the Internet of Things.
 Fewer are familiar with the Internet of Behaviors (IoB).